The Essential Guide To Top Bar Hives

 How to operate a top bar hive

-Each week the beekeeper should check the available space and adjust the follower board as needed.
-If there are only 1-2 empty bars then the follower should be adjusted to add 2 more empty bars.
+A top bar hive is relatively easy to manage.
+Beekeepers should check the available space each week and adjust the follower board as needed.
+If there are only 1-2 empty bars, the follower should be adjusted to add two bars.

-Are top bar hives better?
+Are top bar hives better than vertical hives?

 Advantages

-- Less lifting and bending required
+- Less lifting and bending is required.

-- Easy to inspect by looking through a window
+- Easy to inspect by looking through a window.

-- Low cost to get started and no expensive tools needed
+- Low cost to get started and no expensive tools needed.

-- Inspecting bars is less invasive than shifting whole boxes
+- Inspecting bars is less invasive than shifting whole boxes.

-- Removing comb is easy using household items
+- Removing comb is easy using household items.

-- Queen excluders aren’t needed
+- Queen excluders aren’t needed.

-- Reduced varroa mite population
+- Reduced varroa mite population.

-- Provides more beeswax than most other hives
+- Provides more beeswax than most other hives.

 Disadvantages

-- Less honey production than a Langstroth
+- Less honey production than a Langstroth.

-- The hive capacity can’t be expanded
+- The hive capacity can’t be expanded.

-- Fewer learning materials and mentors
+- Fewer learning materials and mentors.

-- Parts are not standardized
+- Parts are not standardized.

-- Handling bars requires extra care to avoid breakage
+- Handling bars requires extra care to avoid breakage.

-- Very hot weather makes the comb very delicate
+- Sweltering weather makes the comb delicate.

 History of top bar hives

-The top bar hive that we’d recognize today was created by Dr. Maurice Smith and Dr. Gordon Townsend in 1971.
+The top bar hive we’d recognize today was created by Dr. Maurice Smith and Dr. Gordon Townsend in 1971.
 Sponsored by the Canadian International Development Agency, the pair were from the University of Guelph in Canada and developed their design in Kenya.

 What’s the difference between a Tanzanian and Kenyan top bar hive?